 Skip to main content

 The "bouclier tarifaire" (price shield) protected French households from soaring energy prices for over two years.
-Now discontinued, what options remain to manage your electricity bills?
-This guide covers the device's history and current alternatives.
+This guide explains how it worked, why it ended, and what options remain for managing your electricity bills in 2026.

 1. What Was the Price Shield?